sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-wdf-kernel-library.md

 # Microsoft-Windows-WDF-Kernel Library

 `Microsoft-Windows-WDF-KernelLibrary` provides a kernel-mode framework for device drivers.
-For more information, see the Windows® Hardware Developer Central topic: [Kernel-Mode Driver Framework](http://go.microsoft.com/fwlink/?LinkId=143072).
+For more information, see the Windows Hardware Developer Central topic: [Kernel-Mode Driver Framework](http://go.microsoft.com/fwlink/?LinkId=143072).

 ## In This Section